seongs1024/Quantnomicon/finding_alphas/part1/introduction_to_design_alpha.md

-# 01. Introduction to Design Alpha, Igor Tulchindky
+# 01. Introduction to Design Alphas, Igor Tulchindky

 ## What is "alpha"?